Gray Hydrogen Future in the Energy Transition

 TECHNOLOGICAL DEVELOPMENTS IN GRAY HYDROGEN PRODUCTION

-1. Carbon capture and storage (CCS): CCS is a technology that captures CO2 emissions from industrial processes and stores them underground or in other geological formations.
-By applying CCS to gray hydrogen production, it is possible to capture and store a significant portion of the CO2 emissions associated with the process, thereby reducing its environmental impact.
+1. Carbon capture and storage (CCS): CO2 emissions from industrial processes are captured by CCS technology and stored underground or in other geological formations.
+The production of gray hydrogen can have its environmental impact lessened by utilizing CCS to capture and store a sizable amount of the CO2 emissions related to the process.

 Leading Players in Gray Hydrogen Market: